Swift-AI/NeuralNet/README.md

  - `validationLabels`: Same as `trainLabels`, but a unique validation set corresponding to `validationInputs`.
  - `structure`: This should be the same `Structure` object used to create your network.
 If you initialized the network from disk, or don't have access to the original `Structure`, you can access it as a property on your net: `nn.structure`.
 Providing this parameter allows `Dataset` to perform some preliminary checks on your data, to help avoid issues later during training.

 Note: The validation data will NOT be used to train the network, but will be used to test the network's progress periodically.
-Once the desired error threshold on the validation data has been reached, the training will stop.
-Ideally, the validation data should be randomly selected and representative of the entire search space.
+Once the desired error threshold on the validation data has been reached, the training will cease.
+Ideally, the validation data should be randomly selected and representative of the full search space.

 ```swift
 let dataset = try NeuralNet.Dataset(trainInputs: myTrainingData,